San Diego Hidden Gems: written by a local

 Harpers Topiary Garden

 Harpers Topiary Garden in Mission Hills is reminiscent of Edward Scissorhands garden.
 The landscaping skill of this private home is truly off the charts.
-Another fun free thing to do in San Diego.
-Please note, that it’s on a quiet residential street so be respectful of the neighborhood.
+The best part of this San Diego activity is it’s completely free.
+But please note, that it’s on a quiet residential street so be respectful of the neighborhood.

 - Free to visit